This article applies to the Recon 50, designed for PC/Mac.

 1. The Mic Boom Isn't Loose in the Mic Boom Jack.

 First, unplug the headset from the PC.
 Then, disconnect the mic boom by pulling it straight out of the headset and plug the mic boom back in, making sure you hear a 'click' indicating that the mic boom is connected securely.
-This may take a couple of tries, and note the metal key alignment if you're having difficulty plugging in the mic boom.
+(This may take a couple of tries; if you are having difficulty plugging the mic boom back in, note the metal key alignment.)
 Finally, plug the headset back into the PC and try to use it in chat.